geoffmcl/gshhg/README.md

 This is a good example of crossplatfom bitmap handling, since no Windows API is used, and it defines all it own structures.

+#### 1. bmp-1bit

+Generates a random 1000 x 1000 monchrome bitmap, again NOT using any Windows API.
+Only optional input is the name of the output random bitmap file.

+Is just an example of how to generate a monochrome bitmap, from a randomly generate byte array, in a cross platform way.

 ### Targa Tests (TGA)

 tga-test -